coin-or/python-mip/docs/install.rst

 .. rubric:: Footnotes

-.. [#f1] For Gurobi, be sure that the Gurobi dynamic library reachable in the directories listed in the `PATH on Windows
+.. [#f1] For Gurobi, be sure that the Gurobi dynamic library is reachable in the directories listed in the `PATH on Windows
    <https://www.computerhope.com/issues/ch000549.htm>`_ /`Library PATH on
    Linux